-- 1 1/2 tsp ginger paste or 1 tsp grated fresh ginger
+- 1 1/2 teaspoons ginger paste, or 1 tsp grated fresh ginger

-- 1/2 tsp red pepper flakes plus more, to taste, for more heat or omit for no heat
+- 1/2 teaspoon red pepper flakes, plus more, to taste, for more heat or omit for no heat

 - 1/4 cup tomato paste

-- 6 Tbsp vinegar white, white wine or red wine vinegar
+- 6 Tablespoons vinegar, white, white wine or red wine vinegar

 - Chopped fresh cilantro or flat-leafed parsley